MichelML/learning-to-get-and-clean-data/README_1.md

 Readers should however understand that the script will lead to the goal demanded: produce the tidy dataset of step 5.

 Here is the step-by-step procedure that I have used:
-*pre-step: download the raw files and unzipped in the main directory *step 1: Merging the training and test sets for observations variables only and labeling the data set with descriptive variable names
+-pre-step: download the raw files and unzipped in the main directory -step 1: Merging the training and test sets for observations variables only and labeling the data set with descriptive variable names
-*step 2: Extracts only the measurements on the mean and standard deviation for each measurement.
+-step 2: Extracts only the measurements on the mean and standard deviation for each measurement.
-*step 3: Merging the training and test sets for subjects and activities *step 4: Final procedures and refinement (more details in the script) *step 5: From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
+-step 3: Merging the training and test sets for subjects and activities -step 4: Final procedures and refinement (more details in the script) -step 5: From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Additional notes